 Messrs.
-Zuk, Bonvanie and Xu.
-In the event of an involuntary termination of employment (a termination of employment by us without "cause" or a termination of employment for "good reason") within 12 months following a "change in control," provided that the executive officer executes an appropriate release and waiver of claims, Messrs.
-Zuk, Bonvanie and Xu would each be eligible to receive:
+Zuk and Bonvanie.
+In the event of an involuntary termination of employment (a termination of employment by us without "cause" or a termination of employment for "good reason") within 12 months

 - · a lump sum cash payment equal to 12 months of his base salary as in effect as of the date of termination; - a lump sum cash payment equal to 100% of his target incentive payment for that fiscal year; - a lump sum cash payment equal to the amount payable for premiums for continued COBRA benefits for a period of 12 months; and - accelerated vesting of the greater of (i) 12 months vesting of his then outstanding time-based equity awards, or (ii) 50% of his then outstanding, time-based equity awards.